Connolly warns of ‘politics of fear’ as Humphreys says rival ‘insulted allies’

 In a Sunday Independent/Ireland Thinks poll published last Sunday, Ms Connolly was on 32%, nine points ahead of Fine Gael’s Ms Humphreys on 23%.
 Mr Gavin was on 15%.

-Ms Humphreys said after an on-air debate that opinion polls are not affecting her style or strategy.
+Ms Humphreys said after the on-air debate that opinion polls are not affecting her style or strategy, and said she was asking Ms Connolly to answer “simple” questions and was not being “nasty”.

-Ms Connolly claimed Fine Gael is “worried”, which was “very, very evident” from comments made by former minister Ivan Yates who said the party needs to “smear the bejaysus” out of Ms Connolly.
+Ms Connolly claimed Fine Gael is “worried”, which was “very, very evident” from comments made by former minister Ivan Yates, who said the party needs to “smear the bejaysus” out of her.

 “I haven’t heard Fine Gael distance themselves from those comments,” she said.